TriangularCube/cfn-faunadb-resource/README.md

 ```

 #### Indices
-While not required, indices do make classes more useful.
+While not required, indices do make collections more useful.
-Takes an object with index descriptions to create the index on the Class.
+Takes an object with index descriptions to create the index on the Collection.
 ```yaml
 Indices:
     index1: